WestonSpiro/CNum02/README.md

 # CNum02
-A simple C program that lets the user input numbers and then returns the sum, # of even numbers input, # of odd numbers input and the highest number.
+A simple C program that lets the user input numbers and then returns the sum, the average, # of even numbers input, # of odd numbers input, the highest number, the total # of numbers input

+Inputting -1 terminates execution